Economic impact of the COVID-19 pandemic: Manufacturing

-2021 Car production crisis
+2021 car production crisis

 New vehicle sales in the United States have declined by 40%.
 The American Big Three have all shut down their US factories.
 The German automotive industry came into the crisis after having already suffered from the Dieselgate-scandal, as well as competition from electric cars.
 Boeing and Airbus suspended production at some factories.
 A survey conducted by the British Plastics Federation (BPF) explored how COVID-19 is impacting manufacturing businesses in the United Kingdom (UK).
 Over 80% of respondents anticipated a decline in turnover over the next 2 quarters, with 98% admitting concern about the negative impact of the pandemic on business operations.
 In July 2021, car production in the United Kingdom hit lowest level since 1956.

-The arts, entertainment and sport
+Arts, entertainment and sport

 The epidemic had a sudden and substantial impact on the arts and cultural heritage (GLAM) sectors worldwide.
-The global health crisis and the uncertainty resulting from it profoundly affected organisations' operations as well as individuals – both employed and independent – across the sector.
+The global health crisis and the uncertainty resulting from it profoundly affected the sector.
 By March 2020, across the world most cultural institutions had been indefinitely closed (or at least with their services radically curtailed) exhibitions, events and performances cancelled or postponed.
 Many individuals temporarily or permanently lost contracts or employment with varying degrees of warning and financial assistance available.
 Equally, financial stimulus from governments and charities for artists, have provided greatly differing levels of support, depending on the sector and the country.
 In countries such as Australia, where the arts contributed to about 6.4% of GDP, effects on individuals and the economy have been significant.